Controversy over Abkhaz and South Ossetian independence: Kosovo as a precedent

 In September 2008 hearings before the United States House Committee on Foreign Affairs, California Republican Congressman and member of the Subcommittee on International Organizations, Human Rights, and Oversight, Dana Rohrabacher, compared the situation in Georgia to Kosovo.

 "Now, we can talk until we are blue in the face, trying to say there is no analogy here, but it does not cover up the obvious analogy between Kosovo and what is going on in Georgia, where you have breakaway republics similar to what the Serbs faced.
 Now, the only difference is, of course, we are Americans, and they are Russians, and the people trying to break away there were pro-Russian.

 Either we are for democracy, either we are for those people in Kosovo and in Ossetia and elsewhere and, I might say, in Georgia for their right to be separate from Russia, to begin with, and if we lose that, we have lost the high ground.

 We are already losing our credibility right now.
 Let us not lose the high ground."

 In December 2008, Martti Ahtisaari, author of Kosovo peace plan, said that Kosovo was not a precedent for the recognition of Abkhazia and South Ossetia.

+Former advisor to Vladimir Putin Andrey Illarionov argued that Kosovo can not serve as a precedent for recognizing Abkhazia.
+He emphasized that the Abkhaz independence was established through the ethnic cleansing, primarily of Georgians, which were a majority of the region's population, diminishing their number by 81 percent, with the ethnic cleansing being recognized by the United Nations, the Organization for Security and Co-operation in Europe, and other international organizations.
+He also noted that there was no prosecution of those responsible for these crimes by the Abkhaz secessionist authorities, instead, they "were rewarded with fame, medals, and stolen property", while the politicians refused to even acknowledge the ethnic cleansing.
+He observed that not only are Georgians prevented from returning to Abkhazia, but most ethnic Georgians still remaining there are not allowed to vote.
+In Abkhazia, it was Abkhaz separatists who rejected peace plans; while in case of Kosovo, it was Serbia that thwarted peace process.
+Kosovo was ruled by U.N. administration before the declaration of independence; while Abkhazia does not admit international organizations.
+Illarionov pointed out three factors underpinning the illegitimacy of the Abkhaz independence: actions of the Abkhaz leaders, their ideology of ethnic supremacy and Russian military occupation.

+"The differences between the two cases are stark.
+First, the most heinous crimes in Kosovo were committed by Serbians, the adversaries of secession; in Abkhazia, they were committed by the secessionists and their Russian allies.
+Second, the right of return of refugees to Kosovo was a precondition for self-determination; in Abkhazia, the so-called self-determination is linked with the refusal to allow the return of internally displaced people.

+Put simply, Kosovo's independence was a way of punishing ethnic cleansing.
+In Abkhazia, such recognition would represent a chilling validation of ethnic cleansing, and a reward to its authors."